Whole Farm > Leasing > Share Leases

 In the majority of crop share leases in Iowa, the landowner supplies the land; the tenant supplies the machinery, fuel, and labor; and landowner and tenant split 50-50 the purchased input costs such as seed, fertilizer and pesticides.
-Generally, the yield also is split 50-50, and each party stores and/or markets his or her portion separately and receives half of any government payments (which are usually allocated in the same proportion as the yield).
+Generally, the production also is split 50-50, and each party stores and/or markets his or her portion separately and receives half of any government payments (which are usually allocated in the same proportion as the crop).

 In conventional corn-soybean rotations, this arrangement provides a reasonably equitable division of costs, inputs, and returns, which is why it is so widespread.
 Higher land costs in recent years have made the landowner’s share of total costs increase relative to the tenant’s share.
 Table 1 shows typical inputs and costs for both the landowner and tenant in a conventional crop-share corn-soybean rotation.